MV10/mv10.github.io/_posts/2018-01-26-signoutasync-and-identity-server-cookies.md

 And there's the hitch with third-party authentication: How do you let the user migrate their account to a different identity provider?

 This article _isn't_ about solving that problem.
 It actually isn't a difficult problem to solve, most sites just ignore it altogether (and I suspect they may not realize the problem exists).
-This article is about a subtle and perlexing issue that arose while addressing that problem.
+This article is about a subtle problem that arose while addressing that requirement.

 ## Identity Provider Migration